 - Stay active but avoid strenuous activities and sex, which can cause uterine contractions

 - Avoid extreme temperatures.
-No hot baths, hot saunas, heating pads or electric blankets, which can raise the temperature of your uterus.
+No hot baths, hot saunas, heating pads, or electric blankets, which can raise the temperature of your uterus.